FRC1740/Swerve2024/README.md

 - [x] See how the flap works
 - [x] Create stub code for testing
 - [x] See [Shuffleboard](#Shuffleboard)
+- [ ] Add a homing mode where if nothing is happening it centers a note

 `Ground Intake`
 - [ ] See how the ground intake works